unclehac777/odin-recipes/README.md

 # odin-recipes
-This websites is where you can find delicious and inspiring recipes from all over the Internet!
+This website is the place where you can find delicious and inspiring recipes from all over the Internet!